The Elite (professional wrestling): Background

 Prior to the 2016 formation of The Elite, Kenny Omega and The Young Bucks (Matt Jackson and Nick Jackson) had known each other for years.
-They originally met in Japan in 2008, when Omega was on his first tour with the Dramatic Dream Team (DDT) promotion and The Young Bucks were on their first tour with the Dragon Gate promotion.
+They originally met in Japan in 2008, when Omega was on his first tour with the DDT Pro-Wrestling (DDT) promotion and The Young Bucks were on their first tour with the Dragon Gate promotion.
 They became close friends after later meetings in other promotions, including California promotion Pro Wrestling Guerrilla (PWG).
 Omega has stated that the three had always thought that they shared the same brain, having the same thoughts about what a wrestling match should be.
 Matt Jackson has described the creative chemistry between the three as unlike anything they have experienced before, adding "There's magic there".

 Omega, who has called The Young Bucks his best friends and closest allies in professional wrestling, has stated that the three have "an open line of communication sending messages all day".
 The Elite was created as a result of one of these "think-tank sessions", during which the three came up with the idea of filming their moments away from the ring and sharing them with their fans.
 These moments, some only loosely tied to professional wrestling, were used to create Being The Elite, a show produced by The Young Bucks and released on both Twitter and YouTube.

 In 2016, the three were affiliated with each other in NJPW as members of Bullet Club, but in Omega's words they felt that the stable had been watered down and wanted to create something new.
 Omega claimed that whenever people were saying that Bullet Club had been doing "some really cool stuff", they were in fact always talking about the three of them and not the other members of the stable.
 Wanting to be together both in the ring and outside of it, the three decided to go full-bore as The Elite.
 They had come up with the name The Elite as a joke years earlier, when trying to come up with a list of the most elite wrestlers in the world.
 Omega stated that he and The Young Bucks wanted to push themselves as The Elite, but accepted if NJPW continued calling them Bullet Club "in parentheses" as the stable was their "cash cow" and a "pop-culture phenomenon".
 Omega has described The Elite as "a place you can go to watch the most ridiculous and entertaining stuff in pro wrestling".